 This custom concrete top was built by our customer Tim Masloski.
 And though it looks amazingly cool; it was also amazingly heavy!
 Like Enrique Castro, the design superseded the the functionality of the piece.
 The 3" thick top could have been 1" thick with a form underneath.

-Tim brought in the piece, and we went to work installing our custom propane burner system with an aluminum base, 38" linear Burner, Thermocoupler/pilot system, 100,000 BTU regulator and 15' quick disconnect hose.
+Tim brought in the piece, and we went to work installing our custom propane burner system with an aluminum base, 38" linear Burner, Thermocouple/pilot system, 100,000 BTU regulator and 15' quick disconnect hose.

 We test the flame output, on both high and low settings to make sure the burner works properly.

-The media was 3/16" Clear, Super Black, Clear Blocks with gravel as filler.
+The media was 3/16" Clear Base Glass, Super Black Base Glass, Clear Blocks with gravel as filler.

 Turned out great Tim.

-Brian Jensen's propane fire pit, with a 36" square pan and 24" Stainless Steel double fire ring under a combination of 1/4" Azurlite and 1/2" Azurilte.
+Brian Jensen's propane fire pit, with a 36" square pan and 24" Stainless Steel double fire ring under a combination of 1/4" Azurlite Base Glass and 3/8" Azurilte Base Glass.

 Michael built this awesome propane fire table with a tree trunk base.
 Below the propane Valve and air mixer is installed below the table top; allowing for easy access while keeping it out of sight.